luiinge/docsite-maven-plugin/README.md

 -----------------------------------------------------------------------------------------
 If you have found any defect in this software, please report it in [Github project Issues](https://github.com/luiinge/docsite-maven-plugin/issues).
-There is no guarantee that it would be fixed in the following version but it would be addressed as soon as possible.
+There is no guarantee that it would be fixed in the following version, but it would be addressed as soon as possible.